Mr996M/AMA564-Course-Project/PINN/README.md

 `

 ### New environment version
 The original 'requirements.txt' cannot support the IDE of the whole code.
-We changed the versions of several packages and exported all of the needed packages to conda_forge_requirement.txt, pip_requirements.txt and other_requirements.txt.
+We changed the versions of several packages and exported all of the needed packages to conda_forge_requirement.txt, pip_requirements.txt and other_requirements.txt in the `Requirements` folder.
 You could download the environment by running the following commands by order:

 `
 conda create -n PINN python=3.9